-Thyratron Construction - Grid Action In a Thyratron - Stopping the Electron Flow - Control Characteristics - Negative and Positive Grid Control - Temperature Effects - Using a Thyratron - A Rectified Power Supply - Alternating Potential for the Plate - Potentials During a Quarter-cycle - Alternating Potential for the Grid - Effect of Thyratron Controls.

-No electronic tube has a wider range of usefulness than the thyratron.
-This tube is used for regulation and control of electric welding, of lights in theatres and for outdoor displays, of temperatures in any industrial process. of the speed of motors and the potential difference of generators, and it often is used to control the operation of the still larger tubes called ignitrons.
-Thyratrons control the timing of successive steps in all manner of production work. such as the molding of plastics. and they will count the number of pieces produced or will count events of practically any kind.
-Thyratrons help to accurately measure dimensions and the smallest variations of dimensions in manufactured parts, they help test the effectiveness of electrical insulation, they will protect electrical machinery against excessive potentials and rates of electron flow. and will do other things that literally are too numerous to mention.
+Thyratron Construction - Grid Action In a Thyratron - Stopping the Electron Flow - Control Characteristics - Negative and Positive Grid Control - Temperature Effects - Using a Thyratron - A Rectified Power Supply - Alternating Potential for the Plate - Potentials During a Quarter-cycle - Alternating Potential for the Grid - Effect of Thyratron Controls, tures in any industrial process. of the speed of motors and the potential difference of generators, and it often is used to control the operation of the still larger tubes called ignitrons.
+Thyratrons control the timing of successive steps in all manner of production work. such as the molding of plastics, and they will count the number of pieces produced or will count events of practically any kind.
+Thyratrons help to accurately measure dimensions and the smallest variations of dimensions in manufactured parts. they help test the effectiveness of electrical insulation, they will protect electrical machinery against excessive potentials and rates of electron flow, and will do other things that literally are too numerous to mention.